ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

   1. ⚡ [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙 integration commands (to work with the song that is currently playing in ⚡️ [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙)
   1. ⚙️ Subordinate commands (*under-the-hood* stuff not generally invoked directly)

+🍀 Uncategorized commands:

+  1. ([thorough.bat](../BAT-and-UTIL-files-1/thorough.bat) - sets/unsets environment variables for thorough mode, so that no prompts auto-timeout.
+This is for those who want to trade thoroughness for speed.
+You can’t run things overnight in thorough mode.

 -----------------------------------------------------------------------------------------------------------------------------------------------